 • The Desire for Revenge.
 The desire for revenge subscale from the Transgression-Related Interpersonal Motivations inventory (TRIM; McCullough et al., 1998) consists of five items assessing the respondents' agreement to statements regarding the desire to seek revenge against someone who committed a specific transgression against them (α = 0.85–0.93).
 Items are rated on a 5-point Likert scale (1 = strongly disagree to 5 = strongly agree).

 • Revenge Fantasy.
 The modified version for adults of the Revenge Fantasy Inventory for Adolescents (RFI-J; Warncke et al., 2015; Goldner et al., 2019) will be used to assess fantasies for revenge.
 The inventory consists of two sections.
 The first (18 items, α = 0.90) deals with feelings and thoughts about revenge fantasies for past injustices, whereas the second (6 items, α = 0.90) deals with imagined revenge fantasies.
 Items are rated on a 4-point Likert-type scale (1 = does not apply to 4 = fully applies).
-In addition, to identify the type of fantasy (i.e., the survivor inflicts pain and suffering by the survivor, a proxy inflicts pain and suffering, or the survivor gains success despite what happened to them), participants will be asked to write a short description.
+In addition, to identify the type of fantasy (i.e., the survivor inflicts pain and suffering on the perpetrator, a proxy inflicts pain and suffering, or the survivor gains success despite what happened to them), participants will be asked to write a short description.
 Narratives will be coded by two coders separately to obtain interrater reliability.

 • Forgiveness.
 Forgiveness of the self, of the situation (i.e., letting go), and of others will be assessed using the Heartland Forgiveness Scale (HFS; Thompson et al., 2005).
 The 18 items (α = 0.75–0.86) are rated on a 7-point Likert-type scale (1 = Almost always false to 7 = Almost always true).